speculatrix/zbx-ping-time/README.md

 ### place the script

-copy this script to /opt/zabbix/bin/ping_time.sh and make it executable, you might need to fix selinux perms to make it run ok
+* copy this script to /opt/zabbix/bin/ping_time.sh
+* make it executable, you might need to fix selinux perms to make it run ok

 ### configure the agent to call the script